Docker Template Stack X11-GUI

 Project structure

-After opening your GTK3 .NET project in VSC you find a ‘src’ folder with the following structure:
+When you open your GTK3 .NET project in VSC, you’ll find the following ‘src’ folder structure:

 VSC Tasks

-You can use the following tasks in Visual Studio Code:
+The following tasks are available in Visual Studio Code:

 Make sure the class library start with: ‘cl_‘ followed by a descriptive name.
 This makes sure: